Since 2000 Simpact has been completely dedicated to designing advanced structures and maximising impact performance.

 Financial year ending Jan 2016

-Key stakeholders active in the company are Dirk, Tim and Karol.
+Key stakeholders active in the company are Tim and Dirk.
 They are supported by a small but formidable international team of cherry-picked engineers.

 Slightly more risk-averse than his business partner, Dirk likes to keep his feet firmly on the ground.